 1. Objective

-To develop {Name of product Specification} Product Specification.
+To develop S-101 Electronic Navigational Chart Product Specification.
 The product specification should take into account the following:

-Objective 1
+Develop the S-101 Product Specification to S-100 Readiness Level 4

-Objective 2
+Ensure that S-101 meets the needs for SOLAS navigation

-Objective 3
+Coordinate the development of S-101 Test Data Sets for type approval

 2. Authority

-This Project Team is a subsidiary of the {Insert name of parent body}.
-Its work will be guided by the 2020-2022 Work Plan established by the {Insert name of parent body} and subject to its approval.
+This Project Team is a subsidiary of the S-100 Working Group.
+Its work will be guided by the 2020-2022 Work Plan established by the S-100 Working Group and subject to its approval.

 3. Composition and Chair

-a) The Project Team shall comprise representatives of IHO Member States (MS), Expert Contributors (EC), observers from accredited NGIO’s, and a representative from the IHO Secretariat.
+a) The Project Team shall comprise representatives of IHO Member States (MS), Expert Contributors (EC), observers from accredited NGIOs, and a representative from the IHO Secretariat.
 A membership list shall be maintained and posted on the IHO website.

 b) EC membership is open to entities and organizations that can provide a relevant and constructive contribution to the work of the WG.

-c) The Chair and Vice-Chair shall be a representative of a MS. The election of the Chair and Vice-Chair shall be decided at the first meeting after each ordinary session of the Assembly and shall be determined by vote of the MS present and voting.
+c) The Chair and Vice-Chair shall be a representative of an MS. The election of the Chair and Vice-Chair shall be decided at the first meeting of either the WG or the PT after each ordinary session of the Assembly and shall be determined by vote of the MS present and voting.

 d) If a secretary is required, it should normally be drawn from a member of the Project Team.